elegantthemes/create-divi-extension/README.md

 ### `npm run build` or `yarn build`

-Builds the extension for production to the `build` folder.<br>
-It correctly bundles React in production mode and optimizes the build for the best performance.
+Builds the extension for production.
+It correctly optimizes the build for the best performance.

-The build is minified.<br>
+The build is minified.
 Your extension is ready to be deployed.

+### `npm run zip` or `yarn zip`

+Runs `build` and then creates a production release zip file.

 ## User Guide